 Antony P. Mueller is a professor of economics at the Federal University UFS in Brazil where he is also a researcher at the Center of Applied Economics, and Senior Fellow of the American Institute for Economic Research.
 Antony Mueller earned his doctorate in economics summa cum laude from the University of Erlangen-Nuremberg, Germany.
 He was a Fulbright Scholar in the United States and a visiting professor at the Universidad Francisco Marroquin (UFM) in Guatemala as well as a member of the German academic exchange program DAAD.
 Antony Mueller has recently published the book “Beyond the State and Politics.
 Capitalism for the New Millennium”.

-AIER Senior Fellow Veronique de Rugy is also a Senior Research Fellow at the Mercatus Center at George Mason University and a nationally syndicated columnist.
+Veronique de Rugy is a former writer with AIER.
+She is a Senior Research Fellow at the Mercatus Center at George Mason University and a nationally syndicated columnist.